-History arguments must be defined as strings in double quotes and functions of time using the symbol t, e.g. "Velocity(t)".
+History and multihistory arguments must be defined as strings in double quotes and functions of time using the symbol t, e.g. "Velocity(t)".

 A "generic" argument type implies that the quantity can be an expression, another defined entity or a constant number.
 An entity (which may be specified in an expression) can be any defined LS-OPT entity.
-Thus variable, history, response and composite are acceptable.
-An expression is given in double quotes, e.g., "4.2 C1_1 Displacement(t)".
+Thus variable, history, multihistory, response and composite are acceptable.
 If the argument of TerminationTime is a general expression containing several history definitions (e.g. "Displacement1(t) - Displacement2(t)"), the function will return the earliest termination time over all the histories included.